A Comprehensive Guide to Budgeting for Rental Equipment in Construction

 6. Improve Communication Between Departments

-8. Treat the Equipment Well
+8. Treat Equipment Well

 9. Choose High-Quality Equipment